Dhwani20/Software-Dev-Team-Project/TESTING.md

 	Testing map movement
 Description

 	Moving around on map  with arrow keys, map will update with each tick an arrow key is held down

 Pre-conditions

 Test steps
+  1. On start screen, begin game
+  2. Use arrow keys to navigate character around map

-Expected result
+  3. Hold down keys to accelerate movement of character Expected result

+	User should be able to traverse map
 Actual result

+	User is able to traverse map
 Status (Pass/Fail)

+	Pass
 Notes

+	N/A
 Post-conditions

 ___

 Use case name